dev-alexandre17/dev-alexandre17/README.md

 ### Hi there!
 This is Alexandre!

-- I'm learning Java, Linux e SQL.
+- I'm learning Java, Linux and SQL.
 - Pronouns: ele/dele

  <div>